JoaquimXG/Personal-Site/README.md

 ### Dev

-1. Set numbercolumn highlight to middle of page on initial load
-   - This is usefule for mobile
-2. Use em for top margin
+1. Use em for top margin
-4. Review and potentially fix increasing left margin to account for number column
+2. Review and potentially fix increasing left margin to account for number column
    - This means making body not centered slightly
    - Probably should only be done on smaller screens
-5. Review optional loading of inconsolata on first page load
+3. Review optional loading of inconsolata on first page load